Wreckage of missing Myanmar military plane found

 - Military confirms that wreckage and some bodies have been found in the sea

-- Military flight, with 122 people on board, lost contact 29 minutes after takeoff
+- Flight, with 122 people on board, lost contact 29 minutes after takeoff

-Yangon, Myanmar (CNN)Wreckage and bodies from a Myanmar military flight that had gone missing Wednesday afternoon have been discovered in the Andaman sea, the military has confirmed.
+Yangon, Myanmar (CNN)Wreckage and bodies from a Myanmar military flight that had gone missing Wednesday afternoon have been discovered in the Andaman Sea, the military has confirmed.

 Aircraft parts and the remains of two adults and a child, along with life jackets and luggage were discovered at 8:18 a.m.
 Thursday local time (9:48 p.m.
 Wednesday ET), 14 miles west of Kyauk Ni Maw in Rakhine state, the statement said.
-The recovery operation is ongoing.
+The search operation is ongoing.

 The plane, with 122 people on board, lost contact 29 minutes after taking off from the coastal town of Myeik.
-It was headed toward the capital of Yangon and part of a regularly scheduled military flight, a military spokesman told CNN on Wednesday.
+It was headed toward Yangon and part of a regularly scheduled military flight, a military spokesman told CNN on Wednesday.

 Of the 122 people on board, 108 were passengers and 14 were crew, Capt.
 Myat Min Oo said.
-Myanmar state media reported that 15 children and 58 civilian adults were among the passengers.
+Myanmar state media reported that 15 children and 58 civilian adults were among the missing.
+The other passengers were military personnel.

 Myanmar authorities lost contact with the plane at 1:35 p.m. local time.
 The plane was reportedly flying at an altitude of 18,000 feet.